PiggyAwesome/useless/README.md

-Yo mamma so fat when she stepped on the scale it came up with my phone number
+Yo mamma so fat when she tossed in her sleep she woke up in another time zone